ryan-barrett/ryan-barrett.github.io/README.md

 2. Check back in on your site to see the improvements deployed!

-1. Repeat steps 11 onward to improve your site and practice this Git workflow.
+1. Repeat steps 11 onward at least three times to improve your site and practice this Git workflow.

 # Deliverables